10up/windows-azure-storage/README.md

 ## Description ##

-This WordPress plugin allows you to use Windows Azure Storage Service to host your media and uploads for your WordPress powered website.
-Windows Azure Storage is an effective way to infinitely scale storage of your site and leverage Azure's global infrastructure.
+This WordPress plugin allows you to use Microsoft Azure Storage Service to host your media and uploads for your WordPress powered website.
+Microsoft Azure Storage is an effective way to infinitely scale storage of your site and leverage Azure's global infrastructure.

-For more details on Windows Azure Storage, please visit the <a href="https://azure.microsoft.com/en-us/services/storage/">Microsoft Azure website</a>.
+For more details on Microsoft Azure Storage, please visit the <a href="https://azure.microsoft.com/en-us/services/storage/">Microsoft Azure website</a>.

 ## Installation ##

 1. Upload the plugin files to the `/wp-content/plugins/windows-azure-storage` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Use the Settings->Windows Azure screen to configure the plugin.
+1. Use the Settings->Microsoft Azure screen to configure the plugin.

 ## Changelog ##